IvanMK518/Belize-Maya-Forest-Trust/AppArch/Docs/frontend.md

 For any backend interacting components, please refer to the [API](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/tree/main/AppArch/frontend/BMFT/src/components/API) folder.
 Any backend interacting additions should be added to this folder.

+## Notes on components:

+## AdminNews.js

+This component makes an API call to the backend to pull any relevant news articles with the tags 'news' or 'annual report'.

+## Setting.js

+This component handles user deletion and password changes for those with admin access.
+Please refer to each specific subcomponent for functional changes [delete](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/blob/main/AppArch/frontend/BMFT/src/components/API/DeleteUser.js) [password change](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/blob/main/AppArch/frontend/BMFT/src/components/API/UpdatePassword.js) Beware: Once you delete the account, there is no recovery.
+You must be logged in to access this.

+## NewsPages.js

+This component creates a new page for every news article seen on the newsfeed.
+Please avoid giving articles the same title to prevent routing conflicts.

+## Post.js

+This is where you can post news articles to the database.
+You must be logged in to access this component.

 # CSS

 For any CSS changes, please look for the [styles](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/tree/main/AppArch/frontend/BMFT/src/components/styles)